rust-lang/rfcs/text/0000-raw-reference-operator.md

 that is likely not what the author of the code intended.

-To fix this, we propose to introduce a new primitive operation on the MIR level that, in a single statement, creates a raw pointer to a given place.
+To fix this, we propose to introduce a new primitive operation on the MIR level that, in a single MIR statement, creates a raw pointer to a given place.
 No intermediate reference exists, so no invariants have to be adhered to.

 # Guide-level explanation